brown-band/website/pages/scripts/2018-2019/fall/cornell.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that might be being followed around by bees, it’s the Brown University "nope, just our kazoo section!"
+Ladies and gentlemen, friends and alumni, presenting an organization that might be being followed around by bees, it’s the Brown University “nope, just our kazoo section!”
 BANNNDDDDDDDDDDD!

 Yes, it’s family weekend here at Brown, and that means our kazoo section is back!
 They’re not real bugs, they’re our relatives.
 If you’re looking for genuine insects, though, it sounds like there are plenty at Cornell – enough for an event called the Insectapalooza!
 If you feel up to the challenge, you can stick your hand in a bucket of maggots, or let a scorpion walk across your arm.
 It’s a six-hour drive, but if you start now you might just make it!